an unofficial Altrincham FC website.

 Lewis BAINES (d.o.b.
 10 October 1998 in Brighton)

 The arrival of left-sided centre-back Lewis Baines at Altrincham was announced on 30 May 2022.
 Lewis started out at Fleetwood Town, from where he had loan spells with Bamber Bridge (2017) and Ashton United (2018).
 After making his debut for Fleetwood Town in the EFL Trophy late in 2018, loans at Chorley (December 2018) and Stockport County followed (January 2019).
 After leaving Fleetwood, he signed for Chorley in July 2019.
 The Magpies were then in the National League but were relegated back to the North division at the end of that season.
 In all he has made well over 100 appearances for Chorley and has an England C cap to his name, when he was a used sub against Wales in April 2022.
 Injury sidelined Lewis for eleven games after starting the first six Alty fixtures of 2022-23 and also caused him to miss games at the end of the campaign.
 However, he proved dependable through the core of the season.
-Appearances to end of 2022/23 season: 38(+1), 1 goal. |
+In 2023-24 he briefly lost his place before returning to the starting eleven but he became dependable rock in the defence to the extent that he assumed the captaincy following Isaac Marriott's injury in March 2024.
+He was rewarded for his performances in that role by being named as captain for 2024-25 season.
+Unfortunately injury sidelined him from halfway through the season's sixth fixture but he returned after missing seven games, captaining the side once again.
+Appearances to end of 2024/25 season: 120(+8), 6 goals. |

 |